golesuite/ja-mongodump/README.md

 ja-mongodbump
 ==============

-While True looping to dump and send a mongo databases to google bucket.

-Working with env variables.

-This script is part a CI/CD DevOps pipeline.
+1. Execute a complete dump mongodb
+2. Send the dump output to a google bucket.
+Please see DUMP_DIR variable inside a dump.sh for more information about dump structure.

 | variables | default value | required | description |
 |:---------:|:------------:|:---------:|:-----------:|